-Greetings to my visitors from the United Kingdom!
-In this article, I will provide you with the most solid and correct information possible for musicians in the UK who want to buy musical instruments, equipment and accessories from the best musical instruments company in the universe, Thomann!
+Hello there, to my visitors from the United Kingdom!
+In this article, I will provide you with the most solid and correct information possible for musicians who are buying from Thomann in UK from the best musical instruments company in the universe, Thomann!

-I have received over 100000 organic visitors since I have started this website and my visitors from the UK has been always in the top 4 countries along with the USA, Canada and Turkey.
+I have received over 120000 organic visitors since I started this website and my visitors from the UK have been always in the top 4 countries along with the USA, Canada and Turkey.

-For this reason, just like in my other top performing articles for musicians in the USA and Canada (Buying From Thomann Ships to USA & Canada) and in Turkey (Thomann’dan Nasıl Alışveriş Yapılır?), I would also like to introduce the best MI company in the universe to my visitors in the UK as well as would like to provide you with the most detailed and accurate buying guide from Thomann after Brexit.
+For this reason, just like in my other top-performing articles for musicians in the USA, Canada and Turkey, I would also like to introduce the best MI company in the universe to my visitors in the UK as well as would like to provide you with the most detailed and accurate buying guide from Thomann after Brexit.

 As many of you probably already know, Thomann is a German musical instruments store located in Germany.

-Thomann was founded in 1954 in Germany as a family business in a conventional physical store and has become one of the biggest musical instruments stores on the planet today!
+Thomann was founded in 1954 in Germany as a family business in a conventional physical store and has become one of the biggest musical instrument stores on the planet today!

 So What Makes Thomann Special?